0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 #### ***5. Authenticate Identity***

 The authentication includes two steps:
-- Generate an iden3messgae from teh QR code
+- Generate an iden3messgae from the QR code
 - Authenticate Identity using iden3message

 **a.
 Generate Iden3Message**